Moonlington/tabletopfloreblog/content/posts/Collaborative Storytelling/index.md

 A reactive story is one where only one side, usually the GM, moves the plot forward.
 Players _react_ to the prewritten content but don’t meaningfully change it.
 It feels less like a conversation and more like watching someone else’s story unfold.

 I’ve realized that the more my games became reactive, the more disconnected I felt from the people I was playing with.
 In those moments we weren’t telling a story _together_; I was telling _my_ story, and the others were just actors in it.

+To this day I still struggle with this problem.
+I would love to have more sessions where I can set the scene and watch the players play as their characters in it.
+Even as a player I feel it too, where I would love to have the space and freedom to express myself in character without being bound by the tight schedule of a TTRPG session.
+It goes both ways in the social contract that we sign for playing roleplaying games.
 ## Effects of Engagement
 When players and GMs are truly collaborating, you can feel the creative energy flowing through everyone at the table.
 It’s in the pauses between dialogue, the sudden shift when someone introduces a new twist that just _clicks_, and everyone leans closer.